As job searches skyrocket, some companies ditching office space

 “Getting on and off the bus, is my child going to be on time at home?
 Can I be reliable at my job?”

-Miller says it’s about striking a balance and finding a fit.
+Miller believes it’s about striking a balance and finding a fit.
 She says this surge in searches locally likely means across the US, this is a pattern, the unemployment gap, getting tighter.

-This is a trend all over, in all 50 states, folks are getting back into it,” she says.
+This is a trend all over, in all 50 states, folks are getting back into it,” Miller said.
 (Just to note, job postings on Indeed.com in late August were up 39% compared to February of 2020, a month before the pandemic started).

 But what kind of work environment might employees be returning to?
 A new study by Digital.com says 7 in 10 companies in the US are ditching some, or completely closing, office space.

-“You don’t necessarily have to have a central location for your company,” says Dennis Consorte with Digital.com.
+“You don’t necessarily have to have a central location for your company,” Dennis Consorte with Digital.com said.

 Consorte says the shifts to the virtual office have been a long time coming, especially in big cities.
 Rochester, no doubt making some changes, too.

-“No matter what, this is where we’re going, we’re going to a virtual first environment because it makes so much sense,” he says.
+“No matter what, this is where we’re going, we’re going to a virtual first environment because it makes so much sense,” he said.

 Consorte says many people have expressed the desire to stay home, particularly parents.
 It also cuts costs, and for some productivity is increased.
 “It can give people a better quality of life, without having to give them a raise,” he says.